olatitle/academy/Ubuntu_14.04_README.md

 You can find pictures of the settings [here](StandardConfig/images/routerscreens/).

 ### Access Point Configuration

 To configure the access points, you need to use the UniFi controller that can be downloaded from [here](https://www.ubnt.com/download/unifi/).
 When it is installed, plug your computer into the router in port eth4 and start the UniFi controller program.
 The settings should be:

   - Update Firmware
   - Turn off DHCP
   - Set wireless SSID: dhis2
   - Set network to 192.168.2.1/24
+  - Static IP is only necessary if you want to use `StandardConfig/getLogs.sh` to pull the logs to the server:
   	- The UniFi Pro (dual band) access point will have static IP 192.168.2.5
   	- The UniFi 2.4GHz access point will have static IP 192.168.2.2

 You can find pictures of the settings [here](StandardConfig/images/unifiscreens/).